f5devcentral/f5-agility-labs-containers/docs/class1/module1/lab2.rst

 #.
 Check the Pools to see a new pool and the associated pool members.

-   GoTo: :menuselection:`Local Traffic --> Pools` and select the "ingress_default_f5-hello-world-web" pool.
+   Browse to: :menuselection:`Local Traffic --> Pools` and select the "ingress_default_f5-hello-world-web" pool.
 Click the Members tab.

    .. image:: ../images/f5-container-connector-check-app-ingress-pool.png